Steps in a Bankruptcy Case

 Special Rules for Military Members in Bankruptcy

-Find out how filing for bankruptcy could affect your ability to enlist in the military, and how special rules could help you qualify for Chapter 7 If you are a disabled veteran or are on active military duty.
+Find out how filing for bankruptcy could affect your ability to enlist in the military and how special rules could help you qualify for Chapter 7 if you are a disabled veteran or are on active military duty.

 When Your Case Is Dismissed